 Encourage them to seek help

-If your friend or family member isn’t already seeing a professional at our Grief Recovery Center or any other treatment centers for their panic attacks, it is essential to encourage them to seek help.
-You can either help them find a licensed professional or search dependable and reputable resources online to search for support.
+If your friend or family member isn’t already seeing a professional for their panic attacks, it is essential to encourage them to seek help.
+You can either help them find a licensed professional anxiety therapist or search dependable and reputable resources online to search for support.

 Recommend other resources